Meet Our Trainers

 Office/Trans4m Center Manager

-When Sandi McFarland came to Rainbow Days in 1990 as the receptionist there were only a handful of employees.
-Her 26 plus years as “the voice” of Rainbow Days makes her one of the organization’s most tenured employees.
-It has often been said that when you call Rainbow Days and Sandi greets you, you truly feel as if you are her top priority – even though she’s probably juggling several things at the same time!
-Her role has expanded over the years and now encompasses a wide variety of additional tasks including scheduling trainings, registering participants, assembling and shipping training materials, maintaining the training database, creating PowerPoint presentations, scheduling webinars, and generally doing her best to “keep the wheels on the bus.”
+When Sandi McFarland came to Rainbow Days in 1990 as the receptionist, there were only a handful of employees.
+Her 29 plus years at Rainbow Days makes her one of the organization’s most tenured employees.
+Her role has expanded over the years and now encompasses a wide variety of additional tasks including scheduling trainings, registering participants, assembling and shipping training materials, maintaining the training database, creating PowerPoint presentations, scheduling webinars, and generally doing her best to “keep the wheels on the bus for the Training Team.”

 “I am very blessed to work at Rainbow Days, I truly feel that God led me here!
 This is my work home.”